 Benefits Not a

 - Offices are ready for you: To make a profit, they do a few things:

 - Offer lower quality frames for vision benefits

-- Sales pitch to more expensive add-ons
+- Upsell to more expensive add-ons

 Here is a list of some of the most popular vision plans.
 If your health insurance claims to have vision coverage, they most likely have sold that coverage to one of these vision plans.
 This is to give the illusion that it is part of health insurance.